teuben/GBT-EDGE/README.md

 GBT data is organized in sessions, usually starting with 1.
 In case you have many sessions and want to revisit one particular session, use the -g flag.
-But remove the galaxy directory, in case other sessions had calibrated scans lying around:
+But remove the galaxy directory, in case other sessions had calibrated scans lying around (or rename the directory):

       rm -rf  NGC0776
       ./reduce -g 26,27 NGC0776